NUPRAM/CoViD-Pol/README.md

 Barberia, L., Schmalz, P., Roman, N. T., Lombard, B., & Sousa, T. C. M. (2025).
 It's about What and How you say it: A Corpus with Stance and Sentiment Annotation for COVID-19 Vaccines Posts on X/Twitter by Brazilian Political Elites.
 In Proceedings of the 5th International Conference on Natural Language Processing for Digital Humanities (NLP4DH 2025).

+## Acknowledgments and Partnerships

+This research project was made possible by grant support from the José Luiz Egydio Setúbal Foundation (JLES).
+In addition, the authors acknowledge support from the Center for Artificial Intelligence of the University of São Paulo (C4AI - http://c4ai.inova.usp.br/) and its supporting grants from the São Paulo Research Foundation (FAPESP grant \#2019/07665-4) and the IBM Corporation.
+The project was also supported by the Ministry of Science, Technology and Innovation, with resources of Law N. 8.248, of October 23, 1991, within the scope of PPI-SOFTEX, coordinated by Softex and published as Residence in TIC 13, DOU 01245.010222/2022-44.

 ## License

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]